AriFordsham/GHCWiki/data-parallel/closure-conversion/class-less.md

 ```wiki
 data a :<->: b = (:<->:) {to :: a -> b, fr ::b -> a}
 ```

+The functions witness the isomorphism between the two representations, as usual.

 ### Converting type declarations